 - Perfect resort to add to an itinerary with other nearby resorts, like Fernie & Whitewater.

-A little history for you...
+A little history lesson for you...
 Back in the 1890's, a group of avid skiers in a small mining territory in British Columbia, banded together and with the combination of community resources, support, and good old-fashioned elbow grease created one of the best undiscovered ski destinations in the world, Red Mountain Resort.
 Over the years as skiing technology improved, the resort slowly grew in size, yet remained relatively under the radar among the skiing community.
 Fast forward to present day, Red Mountain boasts almost 4200 acres of pristine skiing, still operating out of a small resort area, unfettered by overdevelopment.
 Incredbile powder skiing with a small mountain town vibe that's full of tradition.
 This is why we LOVE Red Mountain Resort.

 The town of Rossland is a great, laid back, historic village, with a fun mountain vibe.
 Influenced by the smelters near by, Rossland is an old mining town, which is reflected in the cool restaurants and bars in the main street.
 Friendly locals, great produce, and all round relaxed atmosphere.